wanglab-upenn/FILER2/README.md

 8. wget
 9. md5sum

+### Setting up configuration file

+An example configuration file is given in the provided `data/filer.example.ini` file.
+Please update this file to set locations of the programs/tools in the config file to the locations in your system.
+The configuration file is also used to specify FILER data and metadata location and other attributes.
+This configuration file is required to run FILER command line scripts.

 ### Setting-up a full FILER instance
 This will create full copy of the FILER on your server/cluster.
 See [Hardware](#hardware-req) and [Software](#software-req) requirements/prerequisites for successful installation.
 To create a local copy of the entire FILER (or of a particular FILER data source(s)) for use with